 Background

-International Guidelines (Flume PA, 2007), had suggested that ibuprofen had to be prescribed in individuals with FEV1 greater than 60% predicted, even if an international committee (Mogayzel PJ, 2013) has narrowed the previous recommendation to include only children 6–17 years of age, because of the insufficient information about adult population and has stressed the necessity to maintain the ibuprofen serum concentration of 50–100 mg/m, because of neutrophil migration increases, rather than decreases, at lower serum levels.
+International Guidelines (Flume PA, 2007), had suggested that ibuprofen had to be prescribed in individuals with FEV1 greater than 60% predicted, even if an international committee (Mogayzel PJ, 2013) has narrowed the previous recommendation to include only children 6–17 years of age, because of the insufficient information about adult population and has stressed the necessity to maintain the ibuprofen serum concentration of 50–100 mcg/ml, because of neutrophil migration increases, rather than decreases, at lower serum levels.

 The necessity to study efficacy and safety of antinflammatory new drugs has been, far back, discussed (Banner KH, 2009), revised three years later (Rowe SM, 2012) and in 2015 (Cantin A, 2015), (Sagel SD, 2015).
 In particular, on the basis of the results about the LTB4 receptor antagonist use in CF (Konstan MW, 2014), it has been speculated that the administration of potent anti-inflammatory compounds to individuals with chronic infections, may increase the risk of infection-related adverse events, because of the potential to significantly suppress the inflammatory response.

-The Cystic Fibrosis Foundation, in early 2014, established a working group to address antiinflammatory drug development in CF. It has been suggested that, before bringing new antiinflammatory drugs to clinical trial, preclinical safety studies must be conducted in disease-relevant models, to assuage safety concerns and that pharmacokinetic-pharmacodynamic studies and early-phase safety studies have to be performed before proceeding to larger studies of longer duration (Torphy TJ, 2015).
+The Cystic Fibrosis Foundation, in early 2014, established a working group to address anti-inflammatory drug development in CF. It has been suggested that, before bringing new anti-inflammatory drugs to clinical trial, preclinical safety studies must be conducted in disease-relevant models, to assuage safety concerns and that pharmacokinetic-pharmacodynamic studies and early-phase safety studies have to be performed before proceeding to larger studies of longer duration (Torphy TJ, 2015).

 Issues

-• NSAIDs efficacy in preventing pulmonary deterioration, evaluated in terms of lung function evolution, lung infection exacerbation frequency, quality of life and survival.
+- NSAIDs efficacy in preventing pulmonary deterioration, evaluated in terms of lung function evolution, lung infection exacerbation frequency, quality of life and survival.

-• Short-term and long-term NSAIDs therapy-associated adverse events (above all increase of pulmonary infective exacerbations, haemorrhagic episodes, gastrointestinal symptoms, allergic reactions, fluid retention, kidney and liver problems).
+- Short-term and long-term NSAIDs therapy-associated adverse events (above all increase of pulmonary infective exacerbations, haemorrhagic episodes, gastrointestinal symptoms, allergic reactions, fluid retention, kidney and liver problems).

-• Useful markers of inflammatory status.
+- Useful markers of inflammatory status.

 What is known